A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Characterizing the expressive power

-We can also extend C-MPNNs with bi-directionality in an obvious way, obtaining \emph{augmented} C-MPNNs.
-By applying Theorem~\ref{thm:cmpnn-rdwl2} to the augmented graph $G^+$, we obtain the equivalence between augmented C-MPNNs and the test ${\rdwl_2^+}$ directly.
-In turn, Proposition~\ref{prop:rawl-vs-rawl+} implies that augmented C-MPNNs are strictly more powerful that C-MPNNs in distinguishing nodes in a graph.

-It is common practice to extend knowledge graphs with inverse relations~\cite{nbfnet,NeuralLP,DRUM,vashishth2020compositionbased}.
-Our results formally explain the benefits of this design choice, showing that it leads to provably more powerful models.

-We conclude this section by relating $\rawl_2$ to a known relational variant of $2$-WL, namely, the \emph{relational (symmetric) local 2-WL} test, denoted by $\rwl_2$.
+Let us note that $\rawl_2$ strictly contains $\rwl_1$, since intuitively, we can degrade the $\rawl_2$ test to compute unary invariants such that it coincides with $\rwl_1$.
+As a result, this allows us to conclude that R-MPNNs are less powerful than C-MPNNs.
+The $\rawl_2$ test itself is upper bounded by a known relational variant of $2$-WL, namely, the \emph{relational (symmetric) local 2-WL} test, denoted by $\rwl_2$.
 Given a knowledge graph $G=(V,E,R,c,\eta)$, this test assigns pairwise colors via the following update rule:

-This test and a corresponding neural model, for arbitrary order $k\geq 2$, have been recently studied in~\cite{wl-relational} under the name of \emph{multi-relational local $k$-WL}.
-We define the augmented version $\rwl_2^+$ in an obvious way.
+This test and a corresponding neural architecture, for arbitrary order $k\geq 2$, have been recently studied in~\citet{wl-relational} under the name of \emph{multi-relational local $k$-WL}.

-Figure~\ref{fig:hierachy-graph} shows the hierarchy of expressive power for all these models.
-The technical details showing these results can be found in Appendix~\ref{sec:proof-in-appendix}.
+This helps us to locate the test $\rawl_2$ within the broader WL hierarchy, but it does not align perfectly with the practical setup: one common practice in link prediction is to extend knowledge graphs with inverse relations~\cite{nbfnet,NeuralLP,DRUM,vashishth2020compositionbased} which empirically yields stronger results and hence is used in most practical setups.
+However, the effect of this choice has never been quantified formally.
+We formally explain the benefits of this design choice, showing that it leads to provably more powerful models.
+The idea is to consider tests (and architectures) which are augmented with the inverse edges: we write ${\rdwl_2^+}$ and ${\rwl_2^+}$ to denote the corresponding augmented tests and prove that it results in more expressive tests (and hence architectures) in each case, respectively.
+The precise tests and propositions, along with their proofs can be found in Appendix~\ref{sec:proof-in-appendix}.
+We present in \Cref{fig:hierachy-graph} the resulting expressiveness hierarchy for all these tests.

-\section{Experimental Evaluation}
+\section{Experimental evaluation}